-CHILDREN'S SERVICES
+CHILDREN'S SERVICES -

-- Provision of in-home Family Day Care care for children 0-12 years of age in the home of registered carers who are monitored through the Family Day Care Scheme. - Provision of centre based childcare services by fully qualified and experienced child care workers - including Occasional Care, Before and After School Care and Vacation Care.
+- Provision of in-home care Family Day Care for children 0-13years of age in the home of registered Educators who are monitored through the Wollondilly Family Day Care Service. - Provision of Centre based child care services by qualified and experienced child care educators - including Before and After School Care and School Holiday Care.

-COMMUNICATION AND ENGAGEMENT
+COMMUNICATION AND ENGAGEMENT -

-- Provide the interface between Council and the community by communicating and engaging directly with the public as well as promoting initiatives and activities through publications, events, the website, social media, and traditional media. - Development and implementation of community engagement strategies that promote full and equal participation of all community members.
+- Acts as the key interface between Council and the community by communicating and engaging directly with the public, promoting initiatives and activities through a range of methods and providing opportunities for the community to participate in the decision making process. - Development and implementation of communication and engagement strategies that promote full and equal participation for all community members.